MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 ```

-8. Now that you have a good detection rule, in the Log window with the query, select **New Rule** in the Command Bar, then select **Create Azure Sentinel alert**.
+8. Now that you have a good detection rule, in the Log window with the query, select **New alert rule** in the Command Bar, then select **Create Azure Sentinel alert**.

 9. This starts our Analytics rule wizard.
 For the General Tab, enter: